In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 tm_shape(sac.county.tracts) +

 There are many options to change the formatting of the legend.
-Often,
+Use

 the automatic title for the legend is not intuitive, since it is simply